gabriel-le/trackfwd/tutorials/unreal.md

 This guide will show you how to use `trackfwd` with Unreal Engine and Blueprints to receive tracking data and apply it to an object in your scene.

+## Prerequisites

+You will need to have the OSC plugin enabled in your Unreal Engine project.
+You can enable the OSC plugin by going to `Edit` -> `Plugins` and searching for `OSC`.
+Make sure the plugin is enabled and restart the editor.

 ## Starting the OSC Server

 In your blueprint, you will need to create an OSC server to receive the tracking data.
 You can do this by adding the following nodes to your blueprint: